 The ‘Code’ needs to be a unique combination of letter(s) and/or number(s) for the test template, this is a required field.
 The ‘Title’ refers to the name of the test template and is also a required field.
-The fields, “Category” and “What Info Can the Candidate See?” are not required at this stage and they can be edited until the test is published; they are described below.
+The fields, “Category”, “What Info Can the Candidate See?” and “Allow progress to be saved” are not required at this stage and they can be edited until the test is published; they are described below.
 There is also a field to add introduction text to the test template in ‘Intro Text’; this field is optional.
 Once the details have been entered click Create.

 The test template is based on a questionnaire.
 Each test can have unlimited questions and it is possible to randomise the questions within a test.
 When creating a test the user can set some questions as ‘Mandatory’, which means even if randomisation is selected these questions will always be included.